 SI.
 No. Name of Centre Sub.
 Code & Sub.
-Code Number Educational qualification Relevant/Allied UGC/CSIR NET Subject UGC/CSIR NET Subject Code 1 Special Centre for National Security Studies (SCNSS) National Security Studies - NSSH (916) M.Tech with 55% marks or its equivalent grade in a point scale wherever grading system is followed.
-OR Master degree with at least 55% marks in social science or natural science or Humanities.
-OR A candidate seeking admission after a 4-year/8-semester bachelor's degree programme in social science or natural science or Humanities should have a minimum of 75% marks in aggregate or its equivalent grade on a point scale wherever the grading system is followed.
-Relaxation to SC/ST/OBC (Non creamy layer)/PWD/EWS as per the UGC Regulations 2022.
-There is Nil intake/sea Security Studies, ple Section XIX.
+Code Number Educational qualification Relevant/Allied UGC/CSIR NET Subject UGC/CSIR NET Subject Code 1 Special Centre for National National Security Studies - M.Tech with 55% marks or its equivalent grade in a point scale wherever grading system is followed.
+OR Physical Sciences 705 Security Studies (SCNSS) Master degree with at least 55% marks in social Environmental Sciences 89 OR A candidate seeking admission after a 4-year/8- Electronic Sciences 88 semester bachelor's degree programme in social science or natural science or Humanities should have a minimum of 75% marks in aggregate or its Life Sciences 703 equivalent grade on a point scale wherever the grading system is followed.
+Chemical Sciences 701 Relaxation to SC/ST/OBC (Non creamy layer)/PWD/EWS as per the UGC Regulations 2022.